 People also ask

-How can I target my lower chest with cable?
+How can I target my lower chest with a cable?

 To isolate the lower chest (sternal) requires you to change the angle of your press to emphasize this neglected part of the chest.
 You do this by either performing exercises on a decline bench or leaning forward with traditional exercises like high cable fly.

 Cable machines offer a wide range of exercise options depending on the position of the pulleys.
-Setting the pulleys higher will put more emphasis on the lower chest, while setting them lower emphasizes the upper chest.
+Setting the pulleys higher emphasizes the lower chest, while setting them lower emphasizes the upper chest.

-There are several excellent exercises you can do with a cable that will hit your lower chest.
+You can do several excellent exercises with a cable that will hit your lower chest.
 The decline cable bench presses are one of the best lower chest exercises.
 You could also add decline cable fly, and cable crossover.

 How Often Should You Work Lower Chest?